Emergency Fund Calculator

 How this emergency fund calculator works

 This emergency fund calculator estimates a target savings amount by multiplying essential monthly expenses by a recommended number of months.
+It can work as a 3 month emergency fund calculator, 6 month emergency fund calculator, rainy day fund calculator, and emergency fund gap calculator.
 The recommendation adjusts for job stability, dependents, debt level, and the number of months you personally want to hold.

 What should be included in monthly expenses?